 The seat must be occupied in order to close a switch which permits power to be applied.
-If the seat is vacated for any reason, all power circuits are shut off.
+If the seat is vacated for any reason, drive and PTO power circuits are shut off.

 Brake Switch

 When the brake is applied fully, a switch interrupts power to the drive motor only.
 The PTO receptacle remains energized.